PoolGallez/SeaSegmentation/README.md

 # Sea Segmentation - A Bag Of Words approach
 ## Introduction
 This project was developed to solve an Univeristy assignmed which was about Boat Detection/tracking and sea segmentation.
-In particular in this part of the code it will be developped the sea segmentation part using C++ as codebase with the OpenCV library.
+In particular in this part of the code it will be developed the sea segmentation part using C++ as codebase with the OpenCV library.

 ## The assignment
 Traffic analysis methods on road scenes are widely used nowadays, however similar methods can be used to analyze boat traffic in the sea.